learn-co-curriculum/phrg-rspec-intro/README.md

 ## Example structure

-When we write examples, we should try to structure the example so it tells a story.
+When we write examples, we should try to structure the example to tell a story.
 Good testing stories take this form:

 1. Setup
 1. Exercise